-The Wyoming antelope and mule deer draw results have hunters excited for the big game season in Wyoming.
+Wyoming deer and antelope hunts are coming soon.
 If you drew a tag this year, congratulations!
-We are looking forward to living THE LIFE with you this year.
+We are looking forward to living THE LIFE with you this season in Wyoming.

-Now that draw results have been announced, hunters can gear up and start preparing for the trip.
+Now that draw results are official, hunters can gear up and start preparing for the trip.
 Bow hunts are not far off and rifle follows shortly after.
 Sighting rifles, shooting bows and prepping gear for a big game hunt ahead of the season will keep you busy through the anticipation of arrival in camp.

 Gear up for Archery Hunts

-Mule deer and antelope archery hunts have near 100-percent success rates and the Table Mountain strategy and expertise pays off big.
+Archery mule deer and antelope hunts have near 100-percent success rates and the Table Mountain strategy and expertise pays off big.

-Antelope are frequently hunted from blinds set over strategic water holes.
+Antelope hunts utilize blinds set over strategic water holes.
 Bow hunters should be comfortable shooting from a sitting position at ranges from 20 to 40 yards.
 A Thermacell can be nice when sitting near a water hole and dark clothing will help conceal movement inside the blind.

 Mule deer are hunted using a combination of waterhole blind locations and spot and stalk strategies.
 Alternating between these two strategies gives our hunters the best of both worlds – the comfortable, fixed location of a ground blind and the excitement of a spot and stalk hunt.
 In either case, having a mature mule deer buck in your bow sights is a heart-pounding experience!
 On a mule deer bow hunt, consider bringing an extra pair of heavy wool socks for stalking and face paint to reduce the glare of your skin.